A quick one while he's away

 Let's put the punchline first: A few weeks ago, I joined the Alignment Team at OpenAI! 🎉 Everything is super exciting, and everybody is super nice to me!
 I'm working remotely now, but I hope to move to the bay area soon.
 Moving to the bay appears to be a very hip thing among EAs, so I’m looking forward to meeting as many interesting people as possible.

 I have a great story to tell about how this new job came about, involving me teaching myself how to code in the hope of building an AI, reading about the AI box experiment, and studying brains to understand how cognition comes about.
-But I'm not a big fan of personal mythologies, so I'll admit that I simply got seduced by one of the most interesting problems out there.
+But I'm not a big fan of personal mythologies2, so I'll admit that I simply got seduced3 by one of the most interesting4 problems out there.
 And I’m pretty happy about getting to work on that full-time.

 Oh, and I've always wanted to say this, but it never made sense before.
 But now I can.
 Ahem: The views expressed on this blog are my own and do not represent the views of my employer.
 Wow, that felt good.